Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 > ✅ The decision is to not include Azure resources considering the risks.

-### [Resolved] Should the az provider always be returned?
+### [Resolved] Should the az extension always be returned?

-Building on the previous discussion, if the deploymentProvider details are not included within `outputResources` for Azure resources, should we consistently list the `az` provider in the `deploymentProviders` for sake of consistentcy and clarity?
+Building on the previous discussion, if the extension details are not included within `outputResources` for Azure resources, should we consistently list the `az` extension in `extensions` for sake of consistentcy and clarity?

-> ✅ The az provider should be returned as long as it is present in the ARM template.
+> ✅ The az extension should be returned as long as it is present in the ARM template.

 ### Should `outputResources` include `existing` resources as well?